ACCORD-NWP/DAVAI/docs/src/uget/update_namelists.md

 In this example, we need to update namelists of Davai for the needs of a code modification (e.g. renaming of a variable, or adding a new block).
-Cf. "uget" section of this documentation for installation and a more thorough tutorial.
+Cf. [uget](uget.md) section of this documentation for installation and a more thorough tutorial.

 #### Setup a custom catalogue